 - Dilatation (dilation) and Curettage (D&C).
 In this procedure, the cervix is dilated or stretched to permit the insertion of a loop-shaped steel knife.
 The body of the baby is then cut into pieces and removed, and the placenta is scraped off the uterine wall.
 Blood loss from D&C is greater than in suction aspiration—as is the likelihood of uterine perforation and infection.

 - RU 486 (the “abortion pill”).
 The technique by this name requires at least three trips to an abortion facility.
 In the first visit, the woman is given a physical, and if she has no obvious contra-indications that could make the drug lethal for her (smoking, asthma, high blood pressure, obesity, etc.), she swallows the RU 486 pills.
 This serves to disintegrate the nutrient lining, causing the baby to starve.
 At a second visit 36 to 48 hours later, the woman is given a dose of artificial prostaglandins (usually misoprostol); this initiates uterine contractions and usually causes the baby to be expelled from the uterus.
 (Most women abort during the 4-hour waiting period at the clinic, but about 30 percent abort as many as five days later A third visit (about two weeks later) determines whether the abortion has occurred, or if a surgical abortion is necessary to complete the procedure (5 to 10 percent of all cases).
-Click HERE for more information on RU486.
+See video above for detailed information about the this procedure.